School Council 2019-20

 Here at Bridge Junior School, we are talented, unique individuals.
 We are active learners too!
 Our education and development is supported by our wonderful and supportive adults who engage us in our learning so that we can make a positive impact in our local and world-wide community, in the future.

-We are a kind, caring and happy school.
 We hope you enjoy your visit, getting to know us.

 What did our school council do last year?